dorjeduck/mojo-dictionary-benchmarks/README.md

 # Mojo dictionary benchmarks

 This repository contains programs to benchmark different dictionary implementations in **Mojo**, with comparisons to other languages (currently Python and Rust).
-The main goal is to evaluate the performance of Mojo's dictionary implementations and set up a foundation for future improvements.
+The main goal is to evaluate the performance of Mojo's dictionary implementations and set up a simple framework for future evaluations.

 ## Overview